-Simple bladder infections usually heal without any problems with antibiotics.
-In some cases, an untreated bladder infection can rise up to the kidneys, causing a kidney infection.
+Simple bladder infections usually heal with antibiotics without any problems.
+In some cases, untreated bladder infection can rise up to the kidneys, causing a kidney infection.
 In case of a complicated bladder infection, prospects depend on the clinical situation.
 Patients can get seriously ill if the infection spreads through the urinary tract to the blood.

 - In women, it may help to prevent bladder infection by wiping toilet paper from front to back and to pee after having sexual intercourse.

 - Some women, who have two or more bladder infections a year, take an antibiotic after sexual encounters in order to prevent infection.

 - Other measures that could help prevent bladder infection include going to the toilet as soon as one feels urge to pee and drinking a lot.

 - Some studies suggest that drinking cranberry juice may lower the risk of bladder infection.

 - The term ‘cystitis’ is derived from the Latin word cyst (fluid-filled vesicle).
 The suffix -itis indicates that it is an inflammation.